-Snow Farm NZ is nestled high atop the Pisa Range, approximately 40 minutes drive from Wanaka and 1.5 hours drive from Queenstown.
-We are the home of Cross Country Skiing in New Zealand and we boast we have the best view of the Southern Alps of any mountain in the region.
+Snow Farm NZ is nestled high atop the Pisa Range, approximately 40 minutes from Wanaka and 1.5 hours from Queenstown via car.
+We are the home of cross-country skiing in New Zealand and arguably boast the best view of the Southern Alps of any mountain in the region.

-We are a place where New Zealanders and international visitors come for a Snow Experience different to what any other mountain in New Zeland offers.
-We are the only place in the country to come and experience cross-country skiing, but we also offer Snow Shoeing, Tubing and snow play experiences.
+We are a place where Kiwis and international visitors come for a snow experience different to what any other mountain in New Zealand offers.
+We are the only place in the country to come and experience cross-country skiing, but we also offer snowshoeing, tubing and snow play experiences.
 For many of our visitors, building a snowman is a novel experience!
-We also operate and maintain 3 backcountry huts – the Meadow, Bob Lee and Daisy Lee huts.
+We also operate and maintain three backcountry huts – Meadow, Bob Lee and Daisy Lee.
 People ski and snowshoe out to these huts for overnight experiences throughout the winter.

 We operate alongside the Snow Farm Lodge, which is run separately and provides onsite accommodation, a restaurant and a cafe.
 We also host the Underdog Sled Dog operation which runs daily tours and weekly tours out to the Meadow hut.

-We are hiring for the 2019 winter for Ski Instructors, Guest Services Assistants and one Ski Patroller.
-We see it as a strong advantage to hiring staff with first aid qualifications so if you have any first aid training or experience, make sure you make that known on your application
+For the 2020 winter, we are hiring Ski Instructors, Guest Services Assistants, Snow Hosts and Groomer Operators.
+We see it as an advantage to hiring staff with first aid qualifications so if you have any first aid training or experience, make sure you make that known on your application.

-Ski Instructors take daily lessons to introduce new visitors to the sport of Cross COuntry skiing and instructors need to be good cross-country skiers and it is preferable to have a teaching qualification.
+Ski Instructors take daily lessons to introduce new visitors to the sport of Cross Country skiing, and instructors need to be good cross-country skiers.
+It is preferable to have a teaching qualification.
 Instructors can expect to work in the rentals area, greeting and fitting their lesson participants with equipment.
-Instructors will also be taking snowshoe tours and occasionally be expected to assist in other departments.
+Instructors will also be taking snowshoe tours and occasionally assist in other departments.

-*If you have a Snow Board or Alpine Skiing Instructors qualification, this is helpful but you do need to be a proficient cross-country skier to be eligible for employment as an instructor, so please ensure you include evidence of this in your cover letter and/or your resume or CV.
+*If you have a Snow Board or Alpine Skiing Instructors qualification, this is helpful, but you do need to be a proficient cross-country skier to be eligible for employment as an instructor.
+Please ensure you include evidence of this in your cover letter.

-Guest Services Assistants will be greeting our guests when they first arrive and helping them decide what is the best activity for them.
+Guest Services Assistants will be greeting our guests when they first arrive and advise guests and take payments.
 A high level of trustworthiness is required as they will be handling cash and are the first point of contact for our guests.
-Guest Services Assistants will be expected to help out in rentals, car parking and supervising the Snow Play Zone, training will be provided during staff training for this.
+Guest Services Assistants will help out when we are busy in rentals, car parking and supervising the Snow Play Zone.

 The key is we all work together towards a common goal of providing the most enjoyable possible experience for our guests.